spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 11. Turn on the **Apply HPA on associated workload** if you want to apply HPA.
 Ocean automatically applies recommendations for metrics not covered by the HPA trigger.
 For example, Ocean applies memory recommendations to a CPU-based HPA.
 Ocean applies recommendations for both metrics for other triggers, such as Kafka queue.

----add auto-attach part here---
+---adding auto-attach part here---

+12. Turn on **Auto-attach** if you want to automatically attach rules to your workloads based on workload criteria.
+     *  In the Auto-attach dialog box, select required namespaces / labels.

-12. After you save the rule, it appears in the area under the [Workloads Optimization list](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=workloads-optimization-list).
+13. After you save the rule, it appears in the area under the [Workloads Optimization list](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=workloads-optimization-list).

     > **Notes**:
     > - Default values for Overhead and Automation Threshold are **10%** and **5%** respectively.